nicoleyshebbel/Molecular-Dynamics-workshop/README.md

 ```

 ### Preparing the system for visualization
 Martini3 uses different naming conventions than VMD or Pymol, making these two visualizers unable to properly showcase your protein.
-Because of the incompatibilities between naming systems, your system will show up as if just made of solvent and ions.
+Because of the incompatibilities between naming conventions, your system will show up as if just made of solvent and ions.

 In order to fix this, first you must generate a pdb file based on your production run.